 Lindsay Hyde AB ’04 was able to launch Strong Women, Strong Girls (SWSG) while she was a student with a Stride Rite Fellowship from Harvard College.

-The Harvard Clubs Summer Community Service Fellowship (SCSF) program enables Harvard undergraduates to perform public service in one of several communities across the country.
+The Harvard Clubs Summer Community Service Fellowship (SCSF) program enables Harvard undergraduates to perform public service in communities across the country.
 Read about Amanda's experience.

 “Drop all that textbook stuff now and become a person.”
 These words were spoken by one of my mentors, Raul, and were the first things I heard upon entering the Mental Health Department of North Hudson Community Action Corporation.
 To a great extent, this statement succinctly describes my transformation this summer.